JoakimKv/flask_mysql_with_blogs/README.md

 # Flask Project – Flask and mysql with blogs

 A **Flask web application** that demonstrates clean application structure, database modeling, and testing.
+This project, which is about blogs, is connected with my django project, which is about seasonal works in ArsMagica.
+This project takes care of the endpoint "blogs/".
 The project uses **MySQL** as the backend database (but it can easily be switched to another mysql database by editing a single configuration class).

 I was inspired by a Pluralsight course on Flask where SQLite is used.
 This project has been adapted and extended for further development by **Joakim Kvistholm** to work with a 'real' mysql database.
 In this project I use a mysql server for both the test and production database which are running by docker and I am using HeidiSQL as an extra database handler.
 All this takes the program one step closer to work as a 'real' web page with a 'real' production database on a server.